-TOWN OF LOGANSPORT, LOUISIANA SCHEDULE OF FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2021
+TOWN OF LOGANSPORT, LOUISIANA SCHEDULE OF FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2022

 - 1. The auditor's report expresses an unmodified opinion on the financial statements. - 2.
 One deficiency, which is considered to be a material weakness in internal control over financial reporting, was disclosed during the audit. - 3.
-Two instances of noncompliance material to the financial statements were disclosed during the audit.
+One instance of noncompliance material to the financial statements was disclosed during the audit.